NHS IVF Eligibility Calculator (updated February 2026)

 • A set number of treatment rounds, based on your local ICB policy

-But there may still be costs you’ll need to cover:
+There may still be costs you’ll need to cover:

 • Embryo storage beyond a certain timeframe: Many ICBs only fund one year of storage for frozen embryos.
 If you want to preserve them longer, you’ll usually need to cover the additional annual cost yourself — typically between £175 and £440 per year, from our IVF cost research.
 [6]